roberts/standard/README.md

 The following function enables trading of tokens:

-- enableTrading() - This function launches the Uniswap V2 Liquidity Pool with the tokens in the contract and ETH in the contract
+- enableTrading() - This function launches the Uniswap V2 Liquidity Pool with the tokens & ETH in the contract

 ### Anti-Whale Restrictins

-There are 2 anti-whale restrictions used on wallets.
-The first is a max transaction that I have found is best to be 1% or 2% of supply.
-The second is a max wallet which I have found is best to be 5% of supply, allowing multiple buys.
-These are needed for heavily marketed launches and to prevent whales accumalating at launch, especially bots.
-15-30 minutes adfter launch, this should be removed with the following function:
+There are 2 anti-whale restrictions in this contract standard.
+The first is a max transaction that I have found is best to be 2% or less of the total supply.
+The second is a max wallet which I have found is best to be 5% of the total supply, allowing multiple buys.
+These are necessary for heavily marketed launches and to prevent whales accumulating at launch, especially bots.
+15-30 minutes after launch, this should be removed with the following function:

 - removeRestrictions() - This function removes the max transaction and the max wallet